MicrosoftDocs/azure-aks-docs/articles/aks/mixed-sku-node-pools.md

 ---

 # Use mixed SKU node pools (preview) in Azure Kubernetes Services (AKS)
+A node pool is comprised of a set of virtual machines(VM), wherein the virtual machine sizes are designed to provide a range of options.
+These VM sizes, referred to as SKUs, are categorized into different families, each optimized for specific purposes.
+Examples of these purposes can include enterprise-grade applications, compute-optimizing, memory-optimizing, etc. To learn more about VM families and their purposes, visit [VM SKUs][vm-SKU].

 When you deploy a workload onto Azure Kubernetes Services (AKS), each node pool typically can only contain one virtual machine (VM) type or SKU.
-Mixed SKU node pools allow you to add multiple [VM SKUs][vm-SKU] to a single node pool without losing performance, quality, or certain feature support.
-Mixed SKU node pools allow you to specify a family of SKUs without the need to maintain one node pool per SKU type, reducing the node pool footprint.
+Mixed SKU node pools allow you to add multiple [VM SKUs][vm-SKU] to a single node pool.
+Mixed SKU node pool allows you to specify family of VMs and SKUs within the same node pool, removing the need to have one node pool per family/SKU.
+It also enables you to diversify your compute, making it more resilient to capacity and compute quota bottlenecks.

 ## Prerequisites

-- You need an Azure subscription.
-If you don't have an Azure subscription, you can create a [free account](https://azure.microsoft.com/free).
+- An Azure subscription is required to use this feature.
+To create a free account, click [Free Azure Account](https://azure.microsoft.com/free).
-- Currently, the feature is in preview and you need to use API version >= 2023-10-02-preview, or install the az cli extension >= 2.61.0 version.
+- The Mixed SKU Node Pool feature is in preview, and only available in API version >= 2023-10-02-preview, or install the az cli extension >= 2.61.0 version.
 - If using the [Azure CLI][install azure cli], register the `aks-preview` extension or update the version of existing `aks-preview` to minimum version 4.0.0b4.
-- The minimum minor Kubernetes version that supports this new node pool type is version 1.26.
+- The minimum minor Kubernetes release version required for this feature is release 1.26.

 ### Install the aks-preview Azure CLI extension